mehmetsefabalik/rust-mongodb-example/README.md

 # ACTIX WEB - MONGODB EXAMPLE

 A web server, written in Rust, using actix-web framework.

+Web server exposes:

-Web server exposes `GET /hello` endpoint, and writes `name` query string value to mongodb as a document(`{name: $name-query-string}`).
+- `GET /hello` endpoint, and writes `name` query string value to mongodb as a document(`{name: $name-query-string}`).
+- `GET /get` endpoint which finds one document from db.

 # HOW TO RUN